-Dyslexia Treatment for Children in New York City
+Craniosacral Therapy for Dyslexia in New York City

 A learning difference that benefits from early support

-Dyslexia is a language-based learning disability with a cluster of symptoms that impact reading, spelling, and processing.
-It is not tied to a child's intelligence—many dyslexic thinkers excel at creativity and problem solving.
+Dyslexia is a language-based learning disability with a cluster of symptoms that affect reading, spelling, and processing.
+It is not tied to a child's intelligence — many dyslexic thinkers excel at creativity, connecting ideas, and innovative problem solving.
+Recognizing this early, and surrounding a child with the right support, makes a meaningful difference in how confidently they learn.

-- Strengths: big-picture thinking, connecting ideas, and innovative problem solving (over half of NASA employees are dyslexic).
+- Creativity and innovative problem solving — in fact, over half of NASA employees are dyslexic.

 Neurobiology and cranial balance

-The exact cause is still being researched.
-Families often share traits, suggesting genetics and neurobiology play roles.
+The exact cause of dyslexia is still being researched.
+Families often share traits, which suggests that genetics and neurobiology play a role in how each child processes written language.

-- Brain imaging shows development and functional differences in dyslexic brains.
+- Brain imaging shows developmental and functional differences in dyslexic brains.

 - Family patterns suggest a genetic component.